esmerexie/reading-notes/class14a.md

 > How this topic fit in with your long-term goals?

 This topic fits in my long-term goals by giving myself more knowledge in the CSS fields.
 As to some developers only learn a single language, I can diversify myself by knowing how to style webpages.

+## Things I want to know more about

+I want to know more about styling and when it is too much styling on a webpage.